Analysis | If there is any real evidence of fraud, Mr. President, it’s time to put up

 Things that do count as evidence of systemic fraud

-• Demonstrated examples of fraud affecting a large numbers of votes.
+• Demonstrated examples of fraud affecting a large number of votes.
 This could be evidence of a large number of votes cast on behalf of a large number of dead people.
 It could be evidence of votes cast on behalf of hundreds of people who had no intention of voting.
 It could be evidence of a coordinated effort to do one of those things.

 What constitutes evidence?
 Something that strongly suggests fraud occurred and that withstands scrutiny.
 Something that hasn’t been debunked and can’t easily be debunked.
 Sworn affidavits from, say, participants in such schemes or criminal investigations suggesting that the schemes existed.